NTAWolf/pyExamPrepper/README.md

     + E.g. MEDIA:quizmedia, or MEDIA:../../Documents/flags

 ### Feature demonstrating quiz
-*Note that the actual quiz should not be indented.
+*If you are looking in the raw file, note that the actual quiz should not be indented.
 The quiz is also in the file examples/syntax_demo.ep*

     Basics
     ?My first question (start with question mark)